Philosophy of Søren Kierkegaard: Individuality

 For Kierkegaard, true individuality is called selfhood.
 Becoming aware of our true self is our true task and endeavor in life—it is an ethical imperative, as well as preparatory to a true religious understanding.
 Individuals can exist at a level that is less than true selfhood.
 We can live, for example, simply in terms of our pleasures—our immediate satisfaction of desires, propensities, or distractions.
 In this way, we glide through life without direction or purpose.
 To have a direction, we must have a purpose that defines for us the meaning of our lives.
-Kierkegaard puts it this way in Either/Or:

 In Sickness Unto Death specifically Kierkegaard deals with the self as a product of relations.
 In this sense, a human results from a relation between the Infinite (Noumena, spirit, eternal) and Finite (Phenomena, body, temporal).
 This does not create a true self, as a human can live without a "self" as he defines it.
 Instead, the Self or ability for the self to be created from a relation to the Absolute or God (the Self can only be realized through a relation to God) arises as a relation between the relation of the Finite and Infinite relating back to the human.
 This would be a positive relation.

 An individual person, for Kierkegaard, is a particular that no abstract formula or definition can ever capture.
 Including the individual in "the public" (or "the crowd" or "the herd") or subsuming a human being as simply a member of a species is a reduction of the true meaning of life for individuals.
-What philosophy or politics try to do is to categorize and pigeonhole individuals by group characteristics, each with their own individual differences.
-In Four Upbuilding Discourses, 1843 Kierkegaard says the differences aren't important, the likeness with God is what brings equality.
+What philosophy or politics try to do is to categorize and pigeonhole individuals by group characteristics instead of individual differences.
+For Kierkegaard, those differences are what make us who we are.

 Kierkegaard's critique of the modern age, therefore, is about the loss of what it means to be an individual.
 Modern society contributes to this dissolution of what it means to be an individual.
 Through its production of the false idol of "the public", it diverts attention away from individuals to a mass public that loses itself in abstractions, communal dreams, and fantasies.
 It is helped in this task by the media and the mass production of products to keep it distracted.
-Even the fight for temporal equality is a distraction.
-In Works of Love he writes:

 Although Kierkegaard attacked "the public", he is supportive of communities: